rxcle/rxindi-support/v2/help.md

 All other results are considered a _"true"_ value.

+> This behavior applies in the default `compatible` xpath-mode.
+In `strict` mode, XPath 1.0 semantics are used instead.
+Only the following are `false`: a non-existing element or attribute (empty node-set), the number `0` or `NaN`, an empty string `""`, or a boolean `false`.
+Notably, an existing element or attribute is always `true` regardless of its content - so elements with whitespace-only content, no child elements, or a text value of `"0"`, `"NaN"`, or `"false"` all evaluate to `true`.
+See the [xpath-mode option](#option-xpath-mode) for details.

 ## LOOP (`*`)
 Loop over a collection or numeric value, obtained from the given XPath expression.